wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 Layabout: Strictly Come Dancing, they're mad for it.
 As soon as it comes on they're in a different world, you can't get a word out of them... that's their achilles heel!

-OWBB: Interesting {The curtains close}
+OWBB: Interesting .
+[Words to effect of "we must get back to earth"] {The curtains close}

 8 mins (with song)